NVIDIA/aistore/cli/resources/users.md

 `ais auth add USER_NAME USER_PASS`

-Registers the user if a user with the same name does not exist yet and grants full access permissions to cluster data.
+Register the user if a user with the same name does not exist yet and grants full access permissions to cluster data.
 For security reasons, user\'s password can be omitted(and user\'s name as well).
 In this case, the CLI prompts for every missing argument in interactive mode.

 **Examples:**